The following are examples of past coursework and are not necessarily current program requirements.

 Explores the role of writing and research in contemporary art practice.
 The course considers some of the reasons visual artists write, reviews various types of historical and contemporary artists’ writing, and explores basic research methods.
 Second-year MFA candidates complete a first draft of their Graduate Project Statement.
 May be repeated twice for a maximum of 4 credit.
 Required for MFA.
 Prerequisite: graduate standing.
 Prerequisite: graduate standing.

 ART 586 Visiting Artist Seminar

 We will study and discuss the practices of a diverse range of cultural producers and academics.

 Courses to be taken outside the art context and chosen for relevance to student’s individual creative work in consultation with student’s advisor.
 May be repeated for credit: a maximum of 8 credits in ART 508 courses can be applied toward graduation requirements.
 Maximum 8 credits.
 Required for MFA.
 Prerequisite: graduate standing.

 ART 599 Graduate Critique

 Tutorial and directed study in developing an MFA Graduate Project and written artist statement, conducting supporting research and art production with approval of exhibition project advisor and/or final review committee.
 Public presentation of graduate project and artist talk to take place at Open Engagement conference in the third year of the program; oral examination with final review committee.
-Prerequistie: Third year standing the Master of Fine Arts Program.
+Prerequisite: Third year standing the Master of Fine Arts Program.

 ART 587 Graduate Project

-The culmination of three years of work and research in the program, this project will be based on the student’s continued work and research and will be presented at the Open Engagement conference during the third year.
+The culmination of three years of work and research in the program, this project will be based on the student’s continued work and research and will be presented at the Assembly conference during the third year.
 You will work directly with your advisor for guidance on your written component, presentation and project.